Table of Contents

 When performed, the posture looks like a weighing balance.
 That is why it gets this name.

-Alternatively, the name suggests that this posture helps to strike various balances of the body and mind; the balance of three humours of the body, the balance of vital airs, and the mental balance.
+Alternatively, the name suggests that this posture helps to strike various balances of the body and mind; the balance of three humors of the body, the balance of vital airs, and the mental balance.

 Tolangulasana Practice Routine

-The practice routine of Weighing Scale Pose includes safety and precautionary measures, preparatory poses, step by step procedure, duration, and follow up poses.
+The practice routine of Weighing Scale Pose includes safety and precautionary measures, preparatory poses, step-by-step procedure, duration, and follow-up poses.

 Tolangulasana safety and precautions

 This posture is not for those who are having the following issues.